IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point-properties-sensor-configuration-sensor-configuration.md

 ## date_from

 The date from when these properties are active.
 If these properties follow a change, then this Date From should equal the previous Date To.
+The format of this date should follow ISO 8601 with the 'T' required.
+It is advised that timezones should not be used.

 `date_from`